enally/enally.github.io/_posts/2016-5-29-Latex-Science.md

 </p>

 <p>
 Most greek symbols used can be created using their names as terms, with the case of the first letter determining if it is an uppercase or lowercase symbol.
-For example, `\upsilon` would give \( \upsilson \) , while `\Upsilon` would output as \( \Upsilon \).
+For example, `\upsilon` would give \( \upsilon \) , while `\Upsilon` would output as \( \Upsilon \).
 This applies to most greek letters, such as alpha, beta, gamma, etc.
 </p>
 > Note: While `{}` is not rendered in the final output, brackets such as `()` are rendered.